Back To Top

 Too high for front sleepers

-I've tested a lot of feather and down pillows, and I think the scooms Hungarian Goose Down Pillow is one of the best you can buy.
+I've tested a lot of feather and down pillows, and overall, I think the scooms Hungarian Goose Down Pillow is one of the best you can buy.

 I tested the soft-medium support pillow (there's also a medium-firm option) and I found its super plump filling a good height for back sleeping and a great height for side sleeping.
 It delivers that 'just right' mix of comfort and support thanks to the combination of a Hungarian goose feather inner core surrounded by a softer, squashier layer of goose down.

-Plus, the joy of a feather and down pillow – especially one with a high ration of down to feathers, such as this – is that it's super malleable, so I found I could squish it to be higher or lower to get it to fit into the gap between my shoulder and neck perfectly.
+Plus, the joy of a feather and down pillow – especially one with a high ratio of down to feathers, such as this – is that it's super malleable, so I found I could squish it to be higher or lower to get it to fit into the gap between my shoulder and neck perfectly.

 As a hot sleeper, I also found I slept much cooler on this feather and down pillow than any synthetic-filled pillow I've tried.
 That's because the natural filling offers great breathability.
 Unlike many feather and down pillows I've tested, its Nomite-certified dustmite-proof cover also prevents any filling from escaping – I'm yet to discover any stray feathers when I change the bed.